rmurphey/octopress/source/_posts/2015-10-07-five-questions.md

 find my way around).
 Rather, it's my ability to ask these questions, and to hear and understand the answers, and interpret them into action.
 I'm thankful to the team that is giving me the chance.

+*Addendum: A few people have pointed out that these questions seem to focus on the negative: "what's going to go wrong?"
+I think this has a lot to do with the particular project I'm on right now: we're in the midst of a lot of changes to our underlying systems, so these sorts of questions are especially relevant.
+On a project that is more focused on new development, the questions might be focused more on the flip side: how do we know if things are going **right**?*